The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 How to reduce the risk:

-Stay in the kitchen when cooking, especially when frying, grilling, or using the stovetop.
+• Stay in the kitchen when cooking, especially when oil is involved.

-One overlooked tip is always keeping a lid nearby when frying with oil.
-In case of a grease fire, you should never use water (it'll only make the fire worse!).
+Always keep a lid nearby when frying with oil.
+In case of a grease fire, you should never use water.
 Instead, carefully slide the lid over the pan to smother the flames.
+Your first instinct is usually water, which is exactly what makes grease fires terrifying.

 Space Heaters and Fireplaces